espocrm/documentation/user-guide/invoices.md

 1. Specify default Tax record at Administration > Entity Manager > Invoice > fields > Tax > Default.
 2. Specify default tax rate at Administration > Entity Manager > Invoice > fields > Tax Rate > Default.

-## Copying values from product to sales order item
+## Copying values from product to invoice item

 Field values can be transferred from a product to an invoice item upon product selection.
 Field names you want to be copied should coincide in Product and Invoice Item enities.